LovecraftZhang/Python-project/README.md

 # Python-tools
-Some tools or machine learning proojects writen by python.
+Some tools and implementations of machine learning models writen by python.